vault27/Foundation/bgp.md

 ## MP-BGP

 - MP-BGP (Multiprotocol BGP, defined in RFC 4760) is not a separate protocol — it’s the same BGP-4, but extended with new capabilities and attributes to support multiple address families (AFI/SAFI), such as IPv6, VPNv4, multicast, EVPN, etc
+- Over **one IPv4 BGP session**, MP-BGP can exchange IPv4, IPv6, EVPN, VPNv4, and other address families — as long as both peers advertise support for those AFI/SAFI values
 - During session establishment (OPEN message), both peers advertise their capabilities (Capability Advertisement, per RFC 5492)
   - One of these is the Multiprotocol Extensions Capability, which lists which AFI/SAFI pairs the router supports (e.g., IPv4-unicast, VPNv4, EVPN)
   - If both sides support the same AFI/SAFI, MP-BGP for that family becomes active